turboapps/docs/deploying/to_turbo_server/g-turbo_plugin_and_turbo_console.md

 - Folder synchronization occurs in the name of, and under the quota of, one Turbo account.
 That user must sign in to this account to enable folder synchronization.

-- Connecting the local device enables it to be seen by Turbo Consoles on other machines signed in to the same Turbo account.
+- Connecting the local device enables it to be seen by Turbo Launchers on other machines signed in to the same Turbo account.
 Disconnecting it removes it from view, although files are still uploaded to the synchronization account's server.

 ##### Console Overview